freemint/freemint.github.io/README.md

 ## Get in touch

-Right now, the best place to get in touch is still the (new) [FreeMiNT Mailing List](https://sourceforge.net/p/freemint/mailman/freemint-discuss) where all (more or less) FreeMiNT related things are discussed.
+Right now, the best place to get in touch is the (new) [FreeMiNT Mailing List](https://sourceforge.net/p/freemint/mailman/freemint-discuss) where all (more or less) FreeMiNT related things are discussed.
 If you want to contribute or found a bug, check out [our wiki page](https://github.com/freemint/freemint/wiki/Newcomer%27s-corner#contributing) and/or [file an issue](https://github.com/freemint/freemint/issues).

-Oh and by the way, the old mailing list can be found here: <http://mikro.atari.org/mint/index.html>, all the way back from 1993 to 2016.
+The old mailing list can be found here: <http://mikro.atari.org/mint/index.html>, all the way back from 1993 to 2016/2017.

-The short-lived attempt to have an AtariForge-hosted mailing list can be found here: <http://mail.atariforge.org/pipermail/freemint-list>, from 05/2016 to 10/2017.
+The short-lived attempt to have an AtariForge-hosted mailing list can be found here: <http://mail.atariforge.org/pipermail/freemint-list>, from 05/2016 to 10/2017 (the archive above actually has a mirror of this one as well).

 ## Acknowledgements
 - Johann-Tobias Schäg, for kindly letting us have the `freemint` name on github